Madonna postpones 'Celebration' tour after intensive care hospitalisation

 She was set to touch down in the UK on October 14 for a headline performance at The O2.
 That concert will kick start the European leg of the singer’s tour ahead of further stop-offs in Antwerp, Copenhagen, Barcelona, Paris, Amsterdam and beyond.

-“I am excited to explore as many songs as possible in hopes to give my fans the show they have been waiting for,” Madonna said of the upcoming trek in a statement.
+“I am excited to explore as many songs as possible in hopes to give my fans the show they have been waiting for,” Madonna said of the upcoming trek in a previous statement.

 Per a press release, ‘The Celebration Tour’ is set to take fans on Madonna’s artistic journey through four decades and pay homage to the city of New York where her career in music began.

-In other news, the pop singer joined forces with Sam Smith on their latest track ‘Vulgar’.
+In other news, the pop singer recent joined forces with Sam Smith on their latest track ‘Vulgar’.

 Produced by Smith themself, alongside Ilya, Cirkut, Omer Fedi, Ryan Tedder and Jimmy Napes and production contributions from Madonna’s vocal producer and engineer, Lauren D’Elia, the track features sultry lyrics from the two pop stars.